SSWConsulting/SSW.Rules.Content/rules/linkedin-contact-info/rule.md

 ## Why It's Important

-Adding relevant links to your LinkedIn Contact Info serves multiple purposes.
+Adding relevant links to the contact info section on LinkedIn serves multiple purposes.
 It solidifies your credibility by providing additional platforms where people can learn more about you.
 It also increases your general online visibility which is a step in the right direction for networking and a competitive advantage in the online social marketplace.

 ## How to Add Links to Your Contact Info